-Picnic tables and charcoal grills are available for public use at the West Ramp, East Ramp, marina, beach, Picnic Area A, and Picnic Area B. All picnic areas have access to restrooms.
+Picnic tables and charcoal grills are available for public use at the West Ramp, East Ramp, marina, and the beach.
+All picnic areas have access to restrooms.

 The park offers a 700-foot sand beach with restrooms, changing booths, outdoor showers, and vending machines.
 Picnic tables and charcoal grills available for public use.
 Swimming is permitted in designated areas.
 Please exercise caution while swimming at the beach.
 Pets are NOT permitted on swimming beaches.

 - BeachGuard — Water quality advisories, Memorial Day to Labor Day, from Ohio Dept. of Health